A Caress of Twilight

-A Caress of Twilight is the second novel in the Merry Gentry series by Laurell K. Hamilton.
+A Caress of Twilight is the second novel in the Merry Gentry series by American writer Laurell K. Hamilton.

 Plot introduction

 A faerie princess turned private investigator in a world where faeries are not only known to the general public, but are also fashionable, the title heroine is Princess Meredith NicEssus, also known as Merry Gentry.
 As niece to Andais, The Queen of Air and Darkness, she is a royal of the Unseelie Court.
 While her aunt tried to kill her as a child, she has since offered her the title as crown princess as the Court needs more heirs.